 Self-payment: If you do not have insurance, or when part of the treatment is not covered by your insurance, the other option you can consider is self-payment.
 However, since the money will have to come from your pocket, you should consider the cost before beginning treatment.

 State-funded and non-profit rehab centers: Some New Jersey drug rehabs are either state-funded or non-profit.
-Therefore, they offer subsidized, and sometimes, even free treatment for affected individuals who cannot afford the actual cost of treatment
+Therefore, they offer subsidized, and sometimes, even free treatment for affected individuals who cannot afford the actual cost of treatment.
+If there is more information you’re interested in feel free to check out our resources page to find the answers to all the questions you have.

 - migraineblog.org – The Benefits of Drug Rehabilitation Programs